Release notes

 Ubuntu Core 24 offers a new integration with Landscape, Canonical’s systems management tool, to enable efficient device management, security and updates.

-This new integration offers centralised control of OTA updates, auditing, access control, and compliance across devices.
+This new integration offers centralized control of OTA updates, auditing, access control, and compliance across devices.
 Landscape supports both well-connected and air-gapped environments.
-It comes with features like canary releases, remote device remodelling, and system monitoring to streamline device management tasks.
+It comes with features like canary releases, remote device remodeling, and system monitoring to streamline device management tasks.

 Landscape is available for Core customers.
 Users with an Ubuntu Pro subscription can also use Landscape to manage up to 5 machines for free.
 To learn more visit the Landscape Client snap package documentation.